tasnia18/Assignment/README.md

 > We have to specify the host as 0.0.0.0 in "app.py" file

-> We can then build our image with the docker build command :
+> We can build our image with the docker build command :

 >> docker build . -t library:v1